 I don’t know about you, but when I was drinking, I found it impossible to imagine enjoying anything without alcohol involved.

-To put it bluntly, this was bollocks.
-I have discovered it is possible to enjoy these things without alcohol.
+To put it bluntly, this was bs.
+I have discovered it IS possible to enjoy these things without alcohol.

 Yes, these experiences are DIFFERENT sober.
 But it’s a good different.

 I felt nervous and anxious as we walked in to the house: it was full of people I didn’t know and didn’t have a lot in common with.
 We went straight to the bar and I started drinking gin & tonic (felt immediately more relaxed with the first sip).

 Sat at the bar making small-talk and thinking about my next drink.
 Walked around a bit with my partner, who introduced me to people I didn’t want to talk to.
 I was mostly concentrating on getting drunk so I could feel properly relaxed and natural and confident so I switched up a gear from G&T to wine.
 I was literally waiting for the wine to work and, when it wasn’t instantaneous, drank more to force the effect.